Venue: Learning Studio, FUKUTAKE Hall, Hongo Campus, The University of Tokyo

 Centre for Language and Communication Research, Cardiff University

-Michael Handford (PhD) is Professor of Applied Linguistics at Cardiff University, and Adviser to the University of Tokyo on internationalisation.
+Michael Handford (PhD) is Professor of Applied Linguistics at Cardiff University, and Adviser to the SOE of the University of Tokyo on internationalisation.
 He has published on discourse in professional settings, stereotyping and cultural identities at work, engineering education and communication, and internationalisation in higher education.
 From 2004-2015 he worked at the University of Tokyo, where he was Professor of International Education.
 Michael has recently been made a Fellow of the School of Engineering, as of 2024.

 Speakers